Differentially Private Formation Control: Privacy and Network Co-Design: Introduction

+In this work we focus on distributed formation control, e.g., robots physically assembling into geometric shapes or non-physical agents maintaining relative state offsets.
+We develop a private decentralized formation control protocol in which each agent adds noise to keep its state trajectory private from other agents.
+We provide privacy guarantees over an agent's entire state trajectory, which ensures that an adversary is unlikely to learn much about the state trajectory of a system.
+Privacy noise of course impacts agents' formations, and we provide a closed-form for the steady-state error covariance that privacy induces in formations.
+We also bound the steady-state error itself, and both bounds are in terms of agents' privacy parameters.

-In many control applications, privacy is only a post-hoc concern that is incorporated after a network and/or a controller is designed, which can make privacy difficult to implement.
-Therefore, this paper formulates a co-design problem to design a network topology and a differential privacy implementation together.
-This problem accounts for (i) the strength of privacy protections, (ii) the formation control error induced by privacy, and (iii) the topology of the network that runs the formation control protocol.
-The benefits of co-design have been illustrated for problems of security in control systems~\cite{hashemi2020co} and the co-design framework in this paper brings these same benefits to problems in privacy.
+{Privacy is often only a post-hoc concern that is incorporated after a network and/or a controller is designed, which can harm performance; however, there also exist approaches that achieve privacy without sacrificing convergence~\cite{chen2025differentially}.} Therefore, we leverage our steady-state analyses to formulate optimization problems that design a network topology and a differential privacy implementation together.

+While other works have implemented other forms of privacy for trajectories in consensus problems, e.g.,~\cite{zhang2024average}, to the best of our knowledge, we are the first to implement trajectory-level \emph{differential} privacy in the setting of formation control.
+The formation control protocol does resemble the average consensus protocol, and existing work has applied differential privacy to initial states in consensus, e.g.,~\cite{mitraC,nozari2017differentially,ruan19} and others.
+This paper differs by implementing trajectory-level differential privacy~\cite{le2013differentially}, which conceals deviations from a nominal state trajectory, which can occur at any time and can occur across multiple timesteps, not just the initial time.
+There also exists work that considers differential privacy and \emph{co-design} in a control setting~\cite{gao2024private}, which considers initial state privacy and uses co-design to tune privacy noise and controller parameters, not the network topology.
+There also exists work on the co-design of control and communication, without addressing privacy~\cite{lu2023control}.

+This difference in privacy is necessary because we address a fundamentally different type of privacy need than initial-state privacy.
+To highlight the difference, suppose that a coalition of drones is assembling a formation, and, in the course of doing so, one drone takes a detour to photograph a location of interest, which it would like to conceal.
+This detour occurs after the initial time, and it cannot be concealed by privatizing its initial state.
+However, such a detour can be concealed by implementing privacy at the trajectory level, which is what we do.

+{Beyond differential privacy, other privacy-preserving approaches have been applied to networked control and estimation.
+For example, cryptographic approaches such as homomorphic encryption enable computation over a secure, shared channel at the cost of increased computational overhead~\cite{tan2023cooperative}.
+Estimation-theoretic approaches based on information bounds have also been used to limit information disclosure by constraining inference accuracy~\cite{guo2025state}.
+In this work, we focus on differential privacy because it provides a formal, worst-case notion of privacy that is independent of adversary models and is well suited to decentralized control architectures.}